KovalevEvgeny/Sports-Articles-Objectivity/README.md

 # Sports-Articles-Objectivity
-A final project at "Introduction to Data Science" 1-st year MSc DS course at Skoltech
+A final project at "Introduction to Data Science" 1-st year MSc DS course at Skoltech.
+Dataset: http://archive.ics.uci.edu/ml/datasets/Sports+articles+for+objectivity+analysis

 Correct order of the notebooks: